InsightDataScience/flask-sample-app/README.md

 * Run Flask app in background.
 This should
   * `nohup flask run --host=0.0.0.0 --port=80 &`
+    * ensure to copy `&` from the above command.
+This takes Flask app to the background.
+(Read more)[https://www.lifewire.com/multitasking-background-foreground-process-2180219]
+  * check the file `nohup.out` for any errors.

 ### Intro to Web: client-server model